Transcription mediated amplification (TMA).

 Adequate specimen collection is important.
 Test should be performed on a first catch random urine specimen.
 Some feminine sprays, powders, spermicidal agents, and lubricants may interfere with the assay and should not be used prior to specimen collection.
 A negative result does not exclude the possibility of infection.
 Predictive value of test will vary depending on disease prevalence.
 Nucleic acids may persist for up to 4 weeks following appropriate antimicrobial therapy.

-Tuesday-Friday and Sunday TAT 1 day
+Monday - Friday TAT 1 day

 - Chlamydia trachomatis RNA Amplification